 Practice Your Skills in a Real-World Setting

 Massage therapy is a hands-on profession, and you need a hands-on education.
-At MH Vicars, you will get hundreds of hours of real-world experience in a variety of clinical environments under the guidance of the school’s trained supervisors.
+Vicars gives you hundreds of hours of real-world experience in a variety of clinical environments under the guidance of the school’s trained supervisors.

 Before you practice your skills on members of the public, you’ll learn by working with your fellow students in class.
-Our classrooms are divided into a lecture space, and a lab area, and you’ll have hands-on training every time you’re on campus.
+Our classrooms have both a lecture space and a lab area, and you’ll have hands-on training every time you’re on campus.
 You’ll also be responsible for completing and documenting massage assignments on family members and friends as part of your independent study work each week.

 Once you’ve practiced your techniques in class and at home, it will be time to work on the public.
 Students complete a minimum of 332 hours of supervised clinical experience over the course of the two-year program.
 This is the level of supervised clinic experience a school must provide under the national curriculum standard.

 There is a trained supervisor at every clinic to give you support and direction.
 A normal shift consists of two 60-minute massages, and for each appointment you’ll conduct an assessment and perform a personalized treatment based on your client’s needs.
-You will also have a few shifts as clinic receptionist, and a few as clinic support.
-This way, you learn about all of the tasks that go into keeping a clinic running: customer service, laundry, recordkeeping, payment, file management, and more.
+You will gain valuable experience in practice management by taking or updating each client’s health history, and fully recording each treatment session for their file.

-To offer even more variety for our students, the school regularly organizes outreach events where students can earn clinical hours in a new setting.
+To offer you even more variety, the school regularly organizes outreach events during which students can earn clinical hours in a new setting.
 We are careful only to choose events that provide a learning opportunity for students and that contribute to the community in a positive way.
-For example, you’ll often see our students treating athletes at charity and sports events.
+For example, you’ll often see our students at charity and sports events.

 One of the most exciting features of our program is the opportunity to work on members of the public as part of your in-class time!